Chapter 8. Collections and Enumerators

 3T** CComQIPtr::operator&() { ATLASSERT(p==NULL); return &p; }

-These overloads mean that CComBSTR
+These overloads mean that CComBSTR,

-cannot be used in many C++
+CComPtr, and CComQIPtr cannot be used in many C++

 containers or with standard C++ algorithms with the same